AnindyaSunder/VueData/readme.md

-This is Data management where to do uses Vue.js
+This is Data management using by Vue.js